Merging Branches in Git: Fast-Forward, Three-Way Merge and Conflict Resolution

 Merging Branches

-In most cases, developers create a branch, make changes, and then merge it back into the main branch.
-If you are not familiar with branches, review Git branching fundamentals before continuing.
+In most real-world workflows, developers create branches for features, bug fixes, or experiments, make their changes, and then merge those branches back into the main codebase.
+This keeps the main branch stable while development happens in isolation.
+If you are not familiar with branches and why they are used, take a moment to review Git branching fundamentals before continuing.
+Understanding branching makes merging much easier to grasp.

 How Merging Works

-- Git combines the changes automatically if there are no conflicts
+- Git automatically combines the changes if there are no overlapping edits.
+If there are overlapping edits, Git pauses and asks you to resolve the conflicts manually.

 Basic Merge Process